philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

     [{Var(name='x'): 3}]

-Now we want to be able to conjoin queries.
-You can combine them by performing inner joins on these primitive pieces, joining by variable names in the environments.
-SQL rocks at inner joins.This is done in the most naive why via a nested loop join <https://en.wikipedia.org/wiki/Nested_loop_join>
+Now we want to be able to conjoin subqueries.
+You can conjoin them by performing inner joins on these primitive pieces, joining by variable names in the environments.
+SQL rocks at inner joins, which is what we'll get to next.
+Here, this is done in the most naive why via a nested loop join <https://en.wikipedia.org/wiki/Nested_loop_join>

 ```python
 def conj(*queries: Query) -> Query: